tairenpiao/GCN_Final_DeepGCNs/README.md

 # PIAO_TAIREN_GCN_Final_DeepGCNs
 Course GCN final project.

-This repository is partly borrowed from original paper's code.
+This repository is partly borrowed from original paper's code. <br/ >

 This repository is only for the final porject. <br/>
 I fixed large part of code for running without problem.
-The configuration of original code is complicated.

 ## DeepGCNs: Can GCNs Go as Deep as CNNs?
 * [Paper](https://arxiv.org/pdf/1904.03751.pdf)